aminadinari19/SaveOurTime/README.md

 ![Alt text](/MainPage.png?raw=true "Optional Title")

+SOT is brainchild of 4 student developers as a way to make the searching of information for the university easier.
+It is supposed to be used in addition with the official websites of the university to find any information regarding the administrative part of the studies.

 ## About Us
-SOT is brainchild of 4 student developers as a way to make the searching of information for the university easier.
-You can find more about us on the About Us page of the website.
+Each of us has worked on different components of the website up until the deployment and continue to maintain it.

 Rodolf:

-Oct.
-27th, 2021, at 1:05 I finished a 5 new UCs and added them to SOT.
+Responsible for NLP based chatbot and all of its use-cases.

 Timi:

-Created the email sender which can be used to send emails to the clients when they book the appointment.
+Worked on the FAQ page and the Appointment page.

 Amina:

-Created the basic angular setup.
-Logically grouped the file.
-Co-authored the homepage with Odisuus.
+Worked on adding the tools of the project, continuous deployment,report page and documentation of the project.

 Odisuus:

-Worked with Amina in setting up Angular.
-Worked on making the first component i.e homepage.
+Worked on the main page, about us page and continuous deployment of the page.
+Also, they designed the background of the FAQ and About Us page.

+You can find more about us on the About Us page of the website.